Ahm15275097/Traceball/README.md

 - The user will have three lives

 User Stories
-As a player I would like to be able to see my score on the screen.
+- As a player I would like to be able to see my score on the screen.
 Also when the game is over I would like to see a highscore list, so that I can improve on my own score or try to beat people who played before me.
+- As a player I would

 How We Addressed The Requirements
 A plan was set to have a score that the user can see and a highscore list that would come at the end of the game.